Rhonda Joyce King-Blood

 Official Obituary of

-27/4/1947 - to - 5/2/2026
+27/4/1949 - to - 5/2/2026

-Rhonda was born in the Blood Indian Hospital on April 27, 1949 to Raymond and Isabella King and was raised in the One Spot Coulee area on the Blood Reserve, AB.
-She enjoyed her time there with her family until she was told she had to attend residential school.
+Rhonda was born in the Blood Indian Hospital on April 27, 1949, to Raymond and Isabella King and was raised in the One Spot Coulee area on the Blood Reserve, Alberta.
+She enjoyed her time there with her family until she was told she had to attend a residential school.
+Blackfoot language was her first language, and as her father tried to teach her how to say her English name, she refused to accept it and repeated that her name was Miisaminiskim.
+She carried her strong spirit with her throughout her lifetime.

 Rhonda was known for her elegance, style, and her effortless lady-like manner.
-She was also intelligent, strong-willed and did not back down if challenged.
+She was also intelligent, strong-willed, and did not back down if challenged.
 She also had a very loving side and would be there to offer kind words to anybody who needed a shoulder to cry on.
-She would often help her relatives and loved ones who took on the responsibilities of our societies in any way she could.
-She was a good steam-stress and made dresses for her family and friends as gifts for prayers for her family.
+She would often help her relatives and loved ones who took on the responsibilities of our society in any way she could.
+She was a good seamstress and made dresses for her family and friends as gifts for prayers for her family.
 As years went on, Rhonda and Charles would show up for relatives to offer support with their strong and loving presence.
 Rhonda was a beautifully complex woman who lived an interesting and wonderful life.
 She will be fondly remembered and missed dearly by those who knew and loved her.

-The Wake Service will be held at Martin Brothers Funeral Chapel on Friday, February 13, 2026 starting at 6:00 p.m. to 10:00 p.m.
+A Wake Service will be held at Martin Brothers Funeral Chapel from 6:00 P.M. to 10:00 P.M. on Friday, February 13, 2026.

 Tribute Wall